eclipse/milo/README.md

 **Using JDK 8**, run `mvn clean install` from the project root.

+To maintain compatibility with Java 8 it is recommended that you build using JDK 8, however the library is runtime compatible with versions 8 and later (e.g. JDK 11, JDK 17).

 ### Releases

 Releases are published to Maven Central and snapshots to Sonatype.